Question: Have you ever been charged an overdraft fee by your bank?

 Even if you’re one of the 52 percent of Americans who doesn’t remember signing up for overdraft protection, you may opt out at any time.
 By opting out, you’ll be declined on debit card payments and ATM withdrawals if they exceed your balance.

-However, even if you opt out, you may be charged with a NSF fee (which may be as high as an overdraft fee) if you send a check or an automated clearing house (ACH) transaction that exceeds your account balance.
+However, even if you opt out, you may be charged with a nonsufficient funds fee (which may be as high as an overdraft fee) if you send a check or an automated clearinghouse transaction that exceeds your account balance.

-For example, if you link your Ally Bank money market or online savings account to your checking account, they'll automatically transfer available funds to your checking account if you overdraw for no extra cost.
+You have options with other banks too.
+For example, if you link your Ally Bank money market or online savings account to your checking account, Ally Bank will automatically transfer available funds to your checking account if you overdraw for no extra cost.
+Even though this option is available, remember that it only works if you have enough in your savings account to cover the overdraft.
+Otherwise, you’ll still be charged an overdraft fee.

 Before you decide to invest your money into one of these accounts, make sure you familiarize yourself with all the fees they may charge.